 S is the sensitivity or modified duration.

-N is the nominal value of the contract F is the forward price of the bond (not the forward contract value).
+N is the nominal value of the contract

+F is the forward price of the bond (not the value of the forward contract).

 FD is the discount factor calculated from the zero-coupon bond risk-free interest rate for the residual term to the final maturity.

 - 54. The capital requirement is determined by multiplying each Delta sensitivity by the risk weight matching that of the vertex closest to the residual term of the underlying bond. - 55.
-The capital requirement added to the forwards on bonds, is the absolute value of the sum of capital requirements for the buying positions less the sum of capital requirements for selling positions.
-It does not recognize a decrease in capital requirements due to correlations. - 56.
-The Delta sensitivity of derivative contracts relative to interest rates (FRA) is determined as follows:
+The capital requirement added to the forwards on bonds is the absolute value of the sum of the capital requirements for the buying positions less the sum of the capital requirements for selling positions.
+It does not recognize a decrease in capital requirements due to correlations.